savkorlev/DiscordReacts/README.md

 ## Remarks and limitations

 ### First
-While the script is running do not interact with the opened browser window in any way.
-The only exception is that you can minimize the browser window.
-Any other interaction (including mouse movements) may cause errors.
+Limitations, extensions and improvements potential: Check the TODOs.

 ### Second
-Extensions and improvements: Check the TODOs.

-### Third
-To somehow bypass discord antispam systems the script uses time.sleep() together with randomly selected times to wait.
-Current precision level for time is 0.5 seconds.
+Current precision level for sleeping time is 0.5 seconds.
 Current step is 1.0 seconds.